Lacrymology/states/salt/ci/doc/index.rst

 As many minions will be created over time, we don't want the tests to run for extra hours just to download files over public internet. that is costly and ineffective.
-The salt archive is mandatory to have effective CI.
-And that reduce the risks of test that failed because some public resource is unavailable such as github.com.
+The :doc:`/salt/archive/server/doc/index` is mandatory to have effective CI.
+And that reduce the risks of tests that failed because some public resource is unavailable such as github.com.

-To make sure that archive is up to date, the synchronization with upstream salt archive server is executed each 5 minutes trough a cronjob.
+To make sure that archive is up to date, the synchronization with upstream :doc:`/salt/archive/server/doc/index` is executed each 5 minutes trough a cronjob.

 Look in :doc:`/salt/archive/server/doc/index` for more details.